 Virtual First | Teamwork Kit

-Write a team charter
+How to write a team charter

 Why does your team exist?
 What’s its core purpose?
 High-performing teams tend to have a shared answer to this question.
 Use this workshop to understand what your project or core team is really here to do, and to write a shared charter that inspires your best work.